Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 In addition, nitrates can lower your blood pressure, and help protect you from heart attacks and strokes.
 Beets have also be shown to help people maintain lower blood suger levels (hypoglycaemia).

-VITIMINS: A, B-1,2,3,5,6,7,9,12, C, E, K, (choline) a precursor to acetycholine, and a neurotransmitter that impacts memory, thinking, and muscle contractions.
-It also helps form cell membranes, and fats that support their structure
+VITAMINS: A,B-1,2,3,5,6,7,9,12,C,E,K (choline) a precursor to acetylcholine, and a neurotransmitter that impacts memory, thinking, and muscle contractions.
+It also helps form cell membranes, and fats that support their structure.

-MINERALS: manganese, zinc, copper, iron selenium, gamma linoleic acid.
+MINERALS: manganese, zinc, copper, iron selenium, gamma linoleic acid

 FATTY ACIDS: omegas 3 & 6